 Black was the author of more than twenty children’s books, both fiction and nonfiction, and wrote three non-fiction books for adults.
 She and Lucy Sprague Mitchell were also the editors of Believe and Make-Believe, stories by Bank Street writers.

 In the 1940s, she wrote a weekly newspaper column called “Life with Junior.”
-Through the 1950s and early 1960s, she contributed a monthly column, “You and Your Child” to Redbook, articles on art for children to Art in America, and a column, “Books for Young People,” to Saturday Review.
+Through the 1950s and early 1960s, she contributed the monthly “You and Your Child” column to Redbook, articles on art for children to Art in America, and a column, “Books for Young People,” to Saturday Review.
 She wrote many articles and reviews of children’s books to popular and professional publications.
-She also contributed to a radio program, The Baby Institute, that featured Jessie Stanton, also of the BEE, and Dr. Benjamin Spock.
+She also contributed to a radio program, The Baby Institute, that featured Jessie Stanton–also of the BEE– and Dr. Benjamin Spock.